gcallah/Rationalism/sorcery/Sorcery.md

 they are at the forefront of the historical development of *geist*, or the "world spirit."
 Discussing Hegel, Voegelin observes: "Hegel's obsession was power.
-If he wanted to be the sorcerer who could evoke the shape of history, he had to penetrate the political events of the time with though until the events and thought would coincide" (OH, 235).
+If he wanted to be the sorcerer who could evoke the shape of history, he had to penetrate the political events of the time with thought until the events and thought would coincide" (OH, 235).

 Similarly, the most diehard Marxists are assured that they are "the vanguard of